Networking and Remote Communication

 }

-Note that NetworkStatusChanged fires on an arbitrary thread, so handlers that update the UI must marshal to the UI thread through DispatcherQueue.
+Note that NetworkStatusChanged fires on an arbitrary thread, so handlers that update the UI must dispatch to the UI thread through DispatcherQueue.

 Beyond detection, the design question is what the application should do when connectivity is lost.
 For applications with local data, continuing to display cached content while showing a subtle offline indicator is preferable to blocking the UI entirely.
 Queue writes and sync operations for when connectivity is restored, rather than surfacing errors that the user cannot act on.
 If the application makes a network call during an offline period, catching HttpRequestException or SocketException and returning a cached or empty result allows the UI to remain functional.